-At least once (and up to two times) during the semester, you must write up and send in an answer to the bolded assignment question for a particular week's case.
+Twice during the semester (once before and once after the midterm), you must write up and send in answers to the bolded assignment question for a particular week's case.
 You should only answer the one bolded question.
 This question can be found on Quercus under the assignments.
 The assignment is intended to help you develop your logical reasoning and communication skills.
 You should aim for clarity, strong organization, concision, professionalism, and correct grammar.
 How well you communicate your ideas will be considered in the evaluation of the assignment.
-Sources should always be correctly attributed; I have not preference as to the citation style (e.g., APA, MLS, Chicago) as long as citations appear.
+Sources should always be correctly attributed.
+I have no preference as to the citation style (e.g., APA, MLS, Chicago) as long as citations appear.

-Your write up should be no more than 2 pages (typed, double-spaced, 12-point font).
-Please include your name (full names, not nicknames) as well as your student ID number on your write-up.
+Your write-up should be no more than 2 pages (typed, double-spaced, 12-point font).
+Please include your name (full name, no nickname) as well as your student ID number on your write-up.
 These are to be turned in electronically on Quercus before the start of the class in which the case is being discussed.